Black Bean and Rice Bake

 This post may contain affiliate links.
 As Amazon Associates and through other affiliate programs, we earn from qualifying purchases if you click on a link – at no extra cost to you.
 We only promote products we actually use and truly love!

-• Pasilla or poblano pepper – Thin strips of this relatively mild green pepper add some Mexican flair to this dish, along with a number of antioxidants and vitamins.
+• Poblano pepper – Thin strips of this relatively mild green pepper add some Mexican flair to this dish, along with a number of antioxidants and vitamins.

-• Jalapeno pepper – Much like the pasilla pepper, jalapenos spice up this dish while providing extra nutrients.
+• Jalapeno pepper – We love the added spice that jalapeno brings to this dish while providing extra nutrients.

 • Roma tomato – Fresh tomatoes add both juiciness and sweetness to this otherwise spicy dish.
 These flavors balance out nicely as everything bakes in the oven.